 Mechanical disinfectants impale germs on contact.
 This means that the bug or germ cell is not only dead, but it also destroys the germs ability to reproduce; thus rendering the germ unable to adapt to the kill and keeping the superbugs from being created.

-Everest Microbial Defense’s EV360™ Antimicrobial Protectant is effective at killing 99.96% of the dangers we cannot see (germs, bacteria, mold, mildew, and viruses) and goes on killing any new germs that come in contact with a protected surface for up to 90 days.
+Everest Microbial Defense’s EV360™ Antimicrobial Protectant is effective at protecting against 99.96% of the dangers we cannot see and goes on protecting against damaging microbes that come in contact with a protected surface for up to 90 days.

 Once the surface is dry, the protectant is bound to that surface on a molecular so you don't have to worry about it being wiped away.

 Get it here https://bit.ly/38HnodY.